-Results for the depth-area analysis are only available on the "Results" tab in the Watershed Explorer.
-Currently the results are limited to a summary table showing information for each of the analysis points (Figure 225).
-The table shows certain summary information such as the analysis name, underlying simulation run name, and component names in the underlying simulation run.
-The principal information is a table that includes one row for each analysis point and columns for analysis point name, drainage area, peak flow, and time of peak flow.
-Access the peak flow summary table from the "Results" tab of the Watershed Explorer.
-Click on the analysis for which you wish to view results by clicking on it.
+Access to the peak flow summary table for any depth-area analysis can be accessed through the "Results" tab of the Watershed Explorer.
+Click on the analysis for which you wish to view results.
 You may need to first click on the "Analyses" folder to expand it, then click on the "Depth-Area Analyses" folder.
-Clicking on the analysis will cause it to expand.
-Currently, the only item under the analysis is the peak flow summary table.
-Click on the summary table and it will automatically open (Figure 226).
+Clicking on the analysis will cause it to expand, as shown in Figure 258.
+The peak flow summary table is the first item listed under the analysis name.
+Click on the summary table node to view the results.